osamaqarem/reactnative-fastlane-appcenter/README.md

 ## Issues/Suggestions

-If you have any suggestions or face any problems following this guide, please bring it up as an issue and I would love to try and help!
+If you have suggestions or there are problems with this doc, please submit an issue!

 ## Useful Links